whoward/docs/markdown/tutorials/java.md

 as you can at once.
 For an overview of how many tests you can run in parallel, see the parallelization section of the [Sauce plan page](http://saucelabs.com/pricing).

+Keep in mind, Sauce Labs accounts have limits on the number of parallel tests they can run at once.
+Try to start too many, and you'll end up with tests timing out.
+You can find the number of parallel tests your account can run in the sidebar of your [account page](http://www.saucelabs.com/account).

 ### Parallel Tests in JUnit